 There are two very different reasons why these bats migrate before hibernation.

-- Bats like the Hoary and Silver Haired appear to be seeking warmer climates.
+- Bats like the Hoary and Silver Haired appear to be seeking shelter in warmer climates.

 - However, the Gray bat has been shown to fly to climates that are even colder in order to reach very specific caves.

-The understanding that migratory Hoary bats also undergo hibernation is a recent discovery (2016 research) and shows how much more we have to learn about bats in general.
+The understanding that migratory Hoary bats also undergo hibernation is a recent discovery (2016 research) and shows how much more we have to learn about bats in general (source).

 The migration of Gray bats is absolutely amazing.
-According to this excellent article, “..nearly all gray bats from Alabama, Florida, Georgia, Kentucky, Tennessee, and Virginia hibernate each winter in only four caves.”
+According to an excellent article, “..nearly all gray bats from Alabama, Florida, Georgia, Kentucky, Tennessee, and Virginia hibernate each winter in only four caves” (source).
 The fact that all of the Gray bats in the Southeast United States are able to find one of the four highly specific caves is fascinating.

 Apparently Gray bats seek these four caves not because they are warm but because they maintain exactly perfect conditions of temperature and humidity.

-Some of our bats decide to skip hibernation and migrate to warmer locations.
+Some bats decide to skip hibernation and migrate to warmer locations.
+They choose to escape the cold winter months altogether and head for warmer weather.
 Two examples of bat species that exhibit this behavior are the Mexican Free Tailed bat and the Lessor Long Nosed bat

 The Mexican Free Tailed bat, made famous by the massive colonies in Austin, Texas, are the fastest mammal in the world.
 Who knows, maybe these little guys are just in too much of a hurry to slow down for a winter’s nap.

-The Lessor Long Nosed bat skips hibernation and follows the cactus trail on a southernly route.
+The Lessor Long Nosed bat skips hibernation and follows the cactus trail on a southernly route (source).
 This bat is a prolific pollinator of cacti, many of which only bloom at night when this species is flying around.